Saltford Environment Group

 Backing for SEG's habitat restoration project on the Bristol and Bath Railway Path (cycle track) has come from Jon Usher, Sustrans Area Manager, West of England, who said: "This looks like a great project, and it will be good to see the local community taking more of an active interest in the management of the path".

 Before work commenced in November 2013, details were discussed with the Avon Frome Partnership who coordinate the maintenance of the path and have completed a full ecological survey of the path.
 They can specifically recommend ways to enhance the nature conservation value of the habitats on either side of the route.
-SEG has its own expert wildlife and conservation adviser who will ensure appropriate native wild flowers are chosen that will benefit pollinating insects and bees.
+Although this may not prove necessary, depending on what emerges after the removal of scrub, SEG's expert wildlife and conservation adviser can ensure that if wild flowers are to be planted appropriate native wild flowers are chosen that will benefit pollinating insects and bees.
 Tree and scrub clearance work will be undertaken outside the main bird nesting season.
 In addition to preserving older more established trees, we agreed not to remove trees adjacent to any badger setts.

 © Saltford Environment Group